 The Memory Blankets

-The Fish Blanket is made from 64 of the codfish-shaped windsocks that flew in Port Rexton at the 2017 Bonavista Biennale as part of Re-Seeding the Dream East.
+The Fish Blanket was constructed after weeks of unmaking during the first months of the pandemic.
+It is made from the “skins” of those fish that flew by the North Atlantic… calling up memory of abundance and of women’s labour.
 Picked apart stitch by stitch, each fish was eventually sewn into a square and were pieced together to form what was intended to carry both past and future… a reminder of the fish that used to be and a projection screen for those that would fly again.
 As a blanket it claimed its own life on the line… flying in the North Atlantic winds.

 The blanket first flew in St. John’s and most recently in Tilting, during Pam’s recent residency there.
 There, for the first time, it served as a screen to reveal the fish flying in the meadow of the Reardon House.